Tee Tua Ba: Background

 Tee Tua Ba was born in Singapore on 17 June 1942 and studied at Serangoon School, Victoria School and Raffles Institution.
 He entered the University of Singapore and graduated with an LLB Honours degree in 1966 and was subsequently admitted as an advocate and solicitor to the Supreme Court of Singapore in 1967.
 He attended the Senior Command Course, Bramshill Police College, United Kingdom in 1982 and the Advanced Management Programme, INSEAD, France in 1989.

 Tee is married to Puan Sri Adelene Kong and they have two sons.
-In 2012, Tee Tua Ba and his wife Adelene were the witnesses for the marriage of renowned American artist & architect Marc Northstar & Rosa Choi.

 Police career

 Tee joined the Police Force as Assistant Superintendent of Police in July 1967.
 Since then, he has held various appointments within the Ministry of Home Affairs, which include Office-in-Charge, Marine Police 1974 to 1976, Commander of Police Divisions from November 1976 to March 1978, Director, Central Narcotics Bureau from April 1978 to March 1981 and Director of Criminal Investigation Department in 1981.
 He was appointed Deputy Commissioner of Police from 1982 to 1987.
 He held the post of Director, Prisons from 1 January 1988 until 1 July 1992.
 He assumed his appointment as Commissioner of Police on 1 July 1992.
 He retired as Commissioner of Police on 1 July 1997.